rd2/tbd/_site/pages/basics.md

 ### Optional model requirements

-TBD does require additional OpenStudio inputs in some circumstances.
+TBD does require additional OpenStudio inputs _in some circumstances_.
 Unheated or uncooled spaces (like attics and crawlspaces) are considered _unconditioned_: their outdoor-facing surfaces aren't part of the _building envelope_, and therefore not targeted by TBD.
 On the other hand, outdoor-facing surfaces of _indirectly-conditioned_ spaces like plenums are considered part of the _envelope_, and therefore should be _derated_.
 Sections 2.3.2 to 2.3.4 [here](https://www.pnnl.gov/main/publications/external/technical_reports/PNNL-26917.pdf "90.1-2016 Performance Rating Method Reference Manual") provide a good overview of the question.
 Here's the underlying logic that guides TBD in such cases:

 With __partial__ OpenStudio models, TBD seeks to _derate_ ALL outside-facing surfaces by positing that ALL spaces are _conditioned_, with _assumed_ setpoints of ~21°C (heating) and ~24°C (cooling) à la BETBG.
 This is OK for most models (even those with plenums), yet not for those with attics or crawlspaces.

-If a __more complete__ OpenStudio model has at least one space linked to a _thermal zone_ having temperature setpoints, TBD instead seeks to only _derate_ outdoor-facing surfaces of such _conditioned_ spaces.
+If a __more complete__ OpenStudio model has one or more spaces linked to a _thermal zone_ having temperature setpoints, TBD instead seeks to only _derate_ outdoor-facing surfaces of such _conditioned_ spaces.
 TBD safely ignores outdoor-facing surfaces in _unconditioned_ spaces like attics and crawlspaces, yet unfortunately also those of plenums.

-With a __fairly complete__ OpenStudio model (_complete_ with _thermal zones_, setpoints, and HVAC _air loops_), spaces become tagged as _indirectly-conditioned_ plenums if their _thermal zones_ actually correspond to [supply](https://bigladdersoftware.com/epx/docs/22-1/input-output-reference/group-air-path.html#airloophvacsupplyplenum "EnergyPlus supply air plenums") or [return](https://bigladdersoftware.com/epx/docs/22-1/input-output-reference/group-air-path.html#airloophvacreturnplenum "EnergyPlus return air plenums") plenums - let's call this __case A__.
+With a __fairly complete__ OpenStudio model (_complete_ with _thermal zones_, setpoints, and HVAC _air loops_), spaces become tagged as _indirectly-conditioned_ plenums if their _thermal zones_ actually correspond to [supply](https://bigladdersoftware.com/epx/docs/22-1/input-output-reference/group-air-path.html#airloophvacsupplyplenum "EnergyPlus supply air plenums") or [return](https://bigladdersoftware.com/epx/docs/22-1/input-output-reference/group-air-path.html#airloophvacreturnplenum "EnergyPlus return air plenums") plenums.
+Let's call this __case A__.

 In absence of HVAC _air loops_, 2x other cases trigger a _plenum_ tag: __case B__ where the space is considered excluded from the building's _total floor area_ (an OpenStudio variable), while having its _thermal zone_ referencing an _inactive_ thermostat (i.e. can't extract valid setpoints); or finally __case C__ where the _spacetype_ name is simply set to "plenum" (case insensitive).